defunkydrummer/lisp-xl/README.markdown

 ## Installation

+For CL newcomers:
+Make sure you have the cl-xmlspam library downloaded; you can copy it to quicklisp's "local-projects" directory.
-Download, copy to quicklisp's "local-projects" dir, then use quicklisp to load and compile:
+Download lisp-xl, copy to "local-projects", then use quicklisp to load the rest of the required libs and compile:

 ```common-lisp
 (ql:quickload :lisp-xl)